adrybakov/rad-tools/docs/source/user-guide/rad-plot-dos.rst

 -ew, --energy-window
 --------------------
 Energy window for the plots.

-By default whole range present in the files is plotted.
+By default the whole energy range present in the files is plotted.

 .. code-block:: text